 - Washington State Medical Center employee fired for improperly accessing over 600 confidential patient health records.

-- Hospital fined $2.2 million for allowing an ABC film crew to film two patients without their consent.
+- A hospital was fined $2.2 million for allowing an ABC film crew to film two patients without their consent.

 - Cardiology group fined $200,000 for posting surgical and clinical appointments on a public, internet-accessed calendar.

 - Tricare Management of Virginia exposed confidential data of nearly 5 million people.

 - Cignet Health of Maryland fined $4.3 million for ignoring patient requests to obtain copies of their own records and ignoring federal officials' inquiries.

 - Virginia physician prosecuted for sharing information with a patient's employer under false pretenses.